elvirathart/markdown-cv/index.md

 ### QA Developer

-My main task was to analyse and update the test approach in Team 'Verkeer en Reisadvies'.<br />
+My main task was to analyse and update the test approach in team 'Verkeer en Reisadvies', responsible for planning routes and providing traffic information.<br />
 A great way to start and get to know the codebase was to pick up part of the migration from JS to TS: adding typing to all tests.
 This included unit tests and Cypress tests, as well as adding typing to mocks and stubs.
 As a result bugs were fixed in production, fixed missing types or incomplete objects in the source code.<br />
 After analysing all tests and coverage a new strategy was presented:<br />
 - Replacing (html) snapshot tests with proper unit or integration tests (either Storybook or Testing Library).<br />